 Current chair originally reviewing 23 maternity cases of concern at the Shrewsbury and Telford NHS Trust.
 The review has been commissioned by the Secretary of State for Health.
-Following a much larger number of cases of potential concern coming forward and confirmation that the original review was to be extended, Donna has increased the numbers within the expert team to include an anaesthetist, infection prevention, an ambulance expert, two paediatrician and a physician as well as increasing the number of midwives, neonatologists and obstetricians.
+Following a much larger number of cases of potential concern coming forward and confirmation that the original review was to be extended to include 1862 families, Donna has increased the numbers within the expert team.
+The team now includes circa 60 doctors and midwives, most of them working part time with the review alongside their NHS roles.
+Team members include obstetric anaesthetists, adult neurologist, adult cardiologist, an intensivist, an ambulance expert, paediatricians and a physician, as well as increasing the number of midwives, neonatologists and obstetricians.

 Current Senior Midwifery Adviser providing a wide range of advice on Midwifery to the chief executive of the Nursing and Midwifery Council (NMC)